nikhilpriyatam/tech-doc/docs/Deep_Learning.rst

   * :code:`pip install tensorflow-gpu`
   * :code:`pip install tensorflow`

+* The default CPU only tensorflow binary (installed through pip) is not compiled to use AVX AVX2 (libraries for faster computation).
+You will see a warning of the following type :code:`Your CPU supports instructions that this TensorFlow binary was not compiled to use: AVX AVX2`.
+To avoid this you have to compile tensorflow from the source (which is a pain).
+An easier alternative is to use pre-compiled binaries with `AVX` and `AVX2` support.
+Check `this repo <https://github.com/lakshayg/tensorflow-build.git>`_

 * Tensorflow uses lazy computation.
 In short it means that, it creates a computation graph and executes it when necessary.
 The ideal way to code is to ensure that you create a single graph and use it (or execute it) several times using :code:`tf.placeholder()`.
 You can even have :code:`tf.string` type placeholder.
 This is especially useful for obtaining text representations using pretrained models

 * You can create and use a tensorflow graph manually in the program in the following way